PrefectHQ/prefect/docs/getting-started/installation.md

 Watch the `pip install` installation output messages for the `Scripts` folder path on your system.

-If using Windows Subsystem for Linux (WSL), see [Linux installation notes](#linux-installation-notes).
+If you're using Windows Subsystem for Linux (WSL), see [Linux installation notes](#linux-installation-notes).

 ## Linux installation notes

-Currently, Prefect requires SQLite 3.24 or newer.
+Prefect requires SQLite 3.24 or newer.

-When installing Prefect and using a SQLite backend on Linux, make sure your environment is using a compatible SQLite version.
-Some versions of Linux package a version of SQLite that cannot be used with Prefect.
+Certain Linux version of SQLite that cannot be used with Prefect.

 Known compatible releases include: